Resources & training

 Each year my student-travelers are always mystified by a few things before heading to Europe: Overcoming the language barrier, having to pay for a public toilet, and exchanging/withdrawing money.
 Of all of these things withdrawing money is easiest to explain because the process is no different than taking money out of your local ATM.
 The key is what must be done before your trip.
 There are really only two things that should be done before traveling internationally—notifying your bank/credit card company that you’ll be traveling overseas (and when and where you’ll be traveling), and checking that your card has a numerical pin that will be useable in Europe.
 This is pretty simple and something that I regularly remind my travelers to do.
 And when I say I remind them regularly, I mean I remind them every single time we have a meeting.
 Outside of having a valid passport, having your money situation figured out is perhaps the most important part of planning your trip to Europe.
 It’s needless to say that not having money in Europe might complicate things a bit.

-On my first trip, during the first night in Rome I felt assured that all of my travelers had taken the necessary steps before leaving and that we were ready for a full day of touring.
+On my first trip to Rome, during the first night I felt assured that all of my travelers had taken the necessary steps before leaving and that we were ready for a full day of touring.
 Luckily, ATMs are plentiful and generally conveniently located.
 For us, there was a bank ATM just a block or two from our hotel.
 Our Tour Director led us to the ATM and we each took turns withdrawing Euros for our trip.
 When my turn came, I maneuvered the screens without much issue, took my money, and joined my group back at the hotel.
 Satisfied that everyone had retrieved their money we held a brief group meeting and made our way back to our rooms for the evening.

 We were all a bit jet-lagged and decided that we needed a good night’s sleep, but right before I was about to get in bed I heard a knock at my door.
 This wasn’t unexpected on the first night and I assumed someone was having trouble calling home.
 At this time most of my students were using phone cards to make the trans-Atlantic connection back home and entering country codes and long pin numbers oftentimes confused the kids.
 Opening the door I was greeted by one of my students.